Quick Summary

 • Corporate Governance disclosure requirements.

-A listed issuer has continuing disclosure obligations under Nasdaq Stockholm's Main Market Rule Book for Issuers of Shares.
+A listed issuer has continuing disclosure obligations under Nasdaq Stockholm Main Market Rulebook for Issuers of Shares.

-Foreign companies listed on Nasdaq Stockholm must either comply with the Code or such corporate governance code applicable in its jurisdiction of incorporation or where its shares are primary listed.
-Where a company applies the corporate governance code of a jurisdiction other than Sweden, the company shall publish a general description of the main differences between the applicable corporate governance code and the Code.
+Foreign issuers may apply the Code or an applicable foreign corporate governance code, provided that the applied code and any material deviations are clearly disclosed.
+Where an issuer applies the corporate governance code, or corporate governance recommendations, of a jurisdiction other than that of Nasdaq Stockholm, the issuer must publish a general description of the main differences between the applicable corporate governance code and the Code.

 Fees